-2. Any person may apply in accordance with Regulation 6 of these regulations to become a candidate for the degree of Doctor of Medicine who

-- or (b) has been admitted - (i) to some office in the University or to a Headship or a Fellowship of a College, and - (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation, - or (c) holds a medical appointment approved from time to time by the Faculty Board for Clinical Medicine for the purpose, either to the degrees of Bachelor of Medicine and Bachelor of Surgery,
+- 2. Any person may apply in accordance with Regulation 6 of these regulations to become a candidate for the degree of Doctor of Medicine who - either (a) holds a primary degree of the University, - or (b) has been admitted - (i) to some office in the University or to a Headship or a Fellowship of a College, and - (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation, - (c) holds a medical appointment approved from time to time by the Faculty Board for Clinical Medicine for the purpose, either a medical degree giving entitlement to provisional or full registration with the General Medical Council.

-- either a medical degree giving entitlement to provisional or full registration with the General Medical Council, - or a degree recognized by that Council for the purpose of full registration, - or a medical degree approved by the M.D.
+a degree recognized by that Council for the purpose of full registration, a medical degree approved by the M.D.
 Committee for the purpose of candidature.

-No person whose candidature has been approved under Regulation 6 shall submit a thesis or any other work until four years have elapsed since he or she was admitted
+No person whose candidature has been approved under Regulation 6 shall submit a thesis or any other work until four years have elapsed since they were admitted either to the degrees of Bachelor of Medicine and Bachelor of Surgery,

-- or to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, - or to a medical degree of another university as defined above. - 3.
+- to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, - to a medical degree of another university as defined above. - 3.
 There shall be an M.D.
+Committee which shall consist of:

+M D Committee.

-Committee which shall consist of: - (a) the Regius Professor of Physic or a deputy appointed by the Regius Professor; - (b) the Assessor to the Regius Professor of Physic, appointed in accordance with the provisions of Regulation 4; - (c) eight members of the Faculty of Clinical Medicine; - (d) not more than six persons co-opted by the Committee.
+- (a) the Regius Professor of Physic or a deputy appointed by the Regius Professor; - (b) the Assessor to the Regius Professor of Physic, appointed in accordance with the provisions of Regulation 4; - (c) eight members of the Faculty of Clinical Medicine; - (d) not more than six persons co-opted by the Committee.